timka1982/ebot7/README.md

 This will install a virtualenv in python3.
 Thereafter a new virtualenv called "coding_challenge" will be created.
 All required packages for this challenge will be installed in this virtualenv.

-Note: This will only activate the virtualenv in the terminal you used to run make init.
-All additional terminals you open you will have to explicitly activate the virtualenv using:
+Note: This will only create the virtualenv.
+To activate it you will have to run:

     source coding_challenge/bin/activate

+### Windows

+For windows users we unfortunately do not have an automated script.
+Please ensure all packages listed in requiremenmts.txt are met and that you are running Python 3.6.
+For Task 3 simply run `python3 resources/process_manager.py`

 ## Task 1